fpgadeveloper/ethernet-fmc-zynq-gem/Vitis/README.md

 sets the `EmbeddedSw` directory as a local software repository, thus all ZynqMP applications in the workspace use the modified ZynqMP FSBL.
 However, the TEBF0808 specific modifications are braced with `#if defined` statements so that they are only applied to the TEBF0808 design.

-The Vitis build script also changes the compiler options of the FSBL for this board.